nawrotlab/ClusteredNetwork_pub/readme.md

 # Spiking attractor model of motor cortex explains modulation of neural and behavioral variability by prior target information
-This is a Python implementation of E/I clustered neural network together with codes to reproduce the figures presented in the following paper:
+This is a Python implementation of E/I clustered neural network together with codes to reproduce the results presented in the following paper:

 **Vahid Rostami, Thomas Rost, Felix Schmitt, Sacha van Albada, Alexa Riehle, Martin Nawrot.
 "Spiking attractor model of motor cortex explains modulation of neural and behavioral variability by prior target information."**